Message from the President & CEO

 I would like to express our sympathy for everyone who has been forced to live with a series of restrictions due to COVID-19 infection as well as all those who have been affected.
 I would also like to offer our heartfelt condolences for all those who have passed away.
 In addition, I would like to express our respect and deep gratitude for the healthcare professionals at the frontline of treatment and prevention aimed at controlling the spread of COVID-19.

 The Unicharm Group has endeavored to continue its business while giving the greatest consideration to the safety and health of our employees and their families.
 We have maintained our company-wide efforts aimed at a constant supply of products and services that are essential for a hygienic life.
-To give you an example of our efforts, we have boosted the production capacity at our Shikoku Factory and worked to maintain operations around the clock in order to increase the supply of face mask as it was temporarily out of stock in the storefronts which became a social problem in Japan.
+To give you an example of our efforts, we have boosted the production capacity at our Shikoku Factory and worked to maintain operations around the clock in order to increase the supply of face masks as it was temporarily out of stock in the storefronts which became a social problem in Japan.

 In addition, within the Company, we sent face masks from our in-house stockpile in Japan to our Chinese subsidiary for distribution to local employees at the end of January 2020.
 In February 2020, we took measures to prevent the spread of COVID-19 in Japan which included the introduction of working from home as a general rule.
 At the same time, we instructed the Presidents of our subsidiaries in each country and region to take flexible measures in accordance with the direction of governments based on the local infection status.